skip to main |

 Police complaint as a tool to put pressure on your rival in a dispute is no longer as safe an arm twisting method as it used to be.

-Taking note of how people file police complaints only to gain an upper hand in a conflict and then rush to courts to have FIRs quashed once the purpose is solved, wasting all the hardwork cops put into investigations, the Bombay High Court
+Taking note of how people file police complaints only to gain an upper hand in a conflict and then rush to courts to have FIRs quashed once the purpose is solved, wasting all the hardwork cops put into investigations, the Bombay High Court has fined four persons in two such cases a total of Rs 55,000.

 The order delivered by Justice B R Gavai will not only deter people from filing police complaints they do not wish to pursue to their logical conclusions, but also bring much needed relief to an over-burdened police force.